ManMetGames/ProgrammingEssentials/docs/Lessons/implementing_a_feature.md

 <li>The ball should spawn in the middle of the screen</li>
 <li>The ball should have gravity, and drop towards the bottom of the screen</li>
 <li>When the ball touches the bottom of the screen, it should bounce back up</li>
-<li>The ball should slow down over time, as if it had air resistance</li>
 </ul>

 <h3>2.
 Breakdown</h3>